infinum/eightshift-docs/website/docs/basics/wp-cli.md

 > **Make WP-CLI your best friend, and your coding life will be much more comfortable, trust us.**

-We will explain some classes, in more detail, that we think are necessary in the next chapter.
+We will explain some classes that we think are necessary in more detail in the next chapter.
 For the rest of the classes, you can find the descriptions by running `--help` after each command.

 ## Running commands in multisite

-When you are running a multisite setup you must always provide the additional `--url` parameter because without that parameter WordPress will always run the code from the currently primary domain set in the `wp-config.php`.
+When you are running a multisite setup you must always provide the additional `--url` parameter because without that parameter WordPress will always run the code from the current primary domain set in the `wp-config.php`.

 Here is an example for command running from the primary domain: